otto-link/Hesiod/README.md

 See https://github.com/otto-link/HighMap.

-## Error: Failed to initialize OpenGL loader!
+## Error: Failed to initialize_window OpenGL loader!

 Try to install the package `glfw` or `glfw-devel`!